 It was for an advert for a range of simmer sauces called “Chicken Tonight” sold in jars at supermarkets.
 They still sell them today.
 Everything from Honey Mustard to Korma, Creamy Mushroom to Cacciatore.

 I have never in my life bought one, nor tried it (that I know).
-I do use some store bought pastes, like laksa and curries.
-But I always “freshen them up” – like in this Red Thai Chicken Curry.
+I do use some store bought pastes, like laksa and red curry.
+But I always “freshen them up”.
 It makes a world of difference.

 But I’ve never used a store bought pour and simmer sauce.
 I don’t mean to come across as a food snob (hey – I’ve owned up to secretly doing the McDonald’s drive through!), it is just that my mother brain washed me as a kid.
 Blame her.
 (You can message her directly on her Japanese food blog, RecipeTin Japan!).